Why should I care about tablets?

 Android tablets run on Google’s Android software.
 As this software is opensource, many different companies make tablets that use this software with Samsung probably being the most prominent.
 There is a wide variation in both price and quality in the Android tablet market.
 Apps can be downloaded from a number of sources with Google’s App store dominating the market.
 Tablets can access the internet via wifi networks and via cellular connections

-Windows tablets use Windows 8.
+Windows tablets use Windows 10.
 The operating system is licenced to a number of third party manufacturers.
 Market share is currently small in Australia and Windows tablets are relatively expensive compared to Android devices.
+The Surface line of models made by Microsoft itself are popular with business users.
 Tablets can access the internet via wifi networks and via cellular connections